Bat walk along the River Crane

 The event this evening will lead you in the search for bats along the River Crane to discover these fascinating nocturnal animals.
 The evening will start with a short introductory talk by Philip Briggs about bats and the species we might encounter - at least nine bat species occur locally.
 This will be followed by a leisurely walk along the River Crane looking for bats and listening to their calls on bat detectors.
 Come and see the aerial acrobatics of pipistrelles which feed regularly along the river, and maybe even see a Daubenton's bat skimming low over the water.

+This event is organised by FORCE as part of a local project.
+It is one of the FORCE Family Challenge activities so bring your challenge card to collect your stamp !
+If you would like to signed up, just click here to join in and start collecting stamps for your water vole badge !
 Due to safeguarding needs all children under 18 must be accompanied by a responsible adult.
 Please note that as this is an evening walk near the river it isn't suitable for children under the age of 12 years.

 The event is free but donations can be made to the Bat Conservation Trust.
 We look forward to seeing you.